 Teachers may prefer to view learners' attainment and progress in one aspect, throughout their time in the EYFS.
 To do this, navigate to Results > Results and, in the Filter, choose the year group and area of learning you are interested in seeing.
 Columns for each school term will appear across the top of the page.
 To change the terms on display, open Display Options and alter the Range to Use.
 By default, only the baseline and end of year data for previous year groups is displayed.
-To see all data, turn Interims On in the Display Options box.
+To see all data, choose show all results via Interim Results in the Display Options.

 As above, use the Edit Results button to input grades or, where appropriate, the Auto-Level button above the appropriate column.

 Pupil Asset uses a range of colours to compare learners' attainment against school expectations.
 For example, light green indicates that a learner's attainment is expected for that time of year and that they are on track to reach the end of year expectations, assuming they make expected progress between now and the Summer term.

 Attainment colours are determined by each school's Colour Map which breaks down expected attainment into half termly points.
 Colour Maps work on the principle of a 'flightpath'.
 As schools tend to have quite different expectations regarding rates of progress through the EYFS, it may be necessary to change your Colour Map.
 To see how your Colour Map is currently configured, navigate to Help > Colour Progression and select any EYFS area of learning from the drop-down list.
 To change your Colour Map, you will need to contact the Pupil Asset Support Team (01603 631436).